Natural Approaches for Eliminating Excessive Hair

 If you're a woman with unwanted hair on your face or body, there may be some solutions for you.

-Hirsutism refers to a condition in which women have excessive, unwanted hair on the face and body.
-This hair is generally dark and thick and usually appears where men grow hair, i.e. on the chest, face and back…
+Hirsutism refers to a condition in which women have unwanted, excessive hair on the face and body.
+This hair is generally dark and thick and usually appears where men grow hair – on the chest, face and back.

 A bit of body and facial hair is normal, and the amount varies for each woman.
 But close to half of women with hirsutism could have higher levels of masculine sex hormones, called androgens.
-Discover the natural treatment for excessive hair, here.
+Discover natural remedies for excessive hair here.

 Signs and symptoms

 The primary symptom of hirsutism is hair that grows in the abdomen, chest and upper lip (hair growth in women that coincides with male patterns).
 If hirsutism is due to higher levels of masculine hormones, the symptoms could include:

 - Signs of masculinity, with a deepening of the voice, male-patterned baldness, dilated clitoris, enlarged shoulder muscles.

 Hirsutism is caused by Cushing’s disease, and could include the following signs and symptoms:

 How can you address hypertension naturally?
 Learn more: